 Surround your child with airline pillows and blankets for support, and bring a travel neck pillow for the head.
 Place the rolling, carry-on suitcase with all the child’s supplies under the seat for foot support.
 Occasionally during the flight, try to move (stretch) the child’s arms and legs to prevent discomfort and stiffness; gentle massage is also beneficial and promotes circulation.
 Using a feeding pump on airplanes can be tricky, but it’s possible.
-Use a D-clip, hair-tie or rubber-band to attach the feeding bag to the the tray of the seat in front of you.
+Use a D-clip, hair-tie, or rubber band to attach the feeding bag to the tray of the seat in front of you.
 It works!

 Ask your child’s gastroenterologist and dietitian what can be done to avoid a code-brown change on travel day.
-One suggestion is giving the child Pedialyte for 24-hours before flying.
+One suggestion is to give the child Pedialyte for 24 hours before flying.
 There will be #1’s to change, but hopefully avoid a code-brown, though there are no guarantees.
 If a code-brown occurs, just very politely tell your seatmate sorry, but a diaper change is required and will likely be odorous.
 It is what it is.
 Suggest to your seatmate to take this moment to stand up and walk around a bit.
 The majority of people are kind and understanding.